 Add the vanilla, chopped sponge cake and tapioca starch slurry.
-Stir for a minute to allow sponge to soak up the liquid.
-Turn off heat and very carefully blitz to a stick or immersion blender until sponge cake is well mixed and an mix in smooth.
-Allow to cool, then transfer to a heat proof container.
-Cover and chill in fridge for at least four hours.
+Stir for a minute to allow the sponge to soak up the liquid.
+Turn off the heat and very carefully blitz to a stick or immersion blender until the sponge cake is well mixed and the mix is smooth.
+Allow to cool, then transfer to a heat-proof container.
+Cover and chill in the fridge for at least four hours.

 To make the strawberry sauce:

 Add sugar, lemon juice and glucose to a small pot.
 Heat on medium, stirring until sugar dissolves.
 Remove from heat, add strawberries and mix well.
-Transfer to a heat proof container, cover and chill well in fridge until needed.
+Transfer to a heat-proof container, cover and chill well in the fridge until needed.